Thewbi/armos/LessonXX_USB/README.md

 Let's use the acronym DWC for [D]esign[W]are Hi-Speed USB 2.0 On-The-Go (HS OTG) [C]ontroller.

-In the following the CSUD USB code is analyzed.
+In the following the [CSUD USB Driver](https://github.com/Chadderz121/csud) code is analyzed.
 It is a freestanding git repository containing USB code for the hardware on the raspberry PI.
 It is easier to understand than the code in the Linux kernel at least for a beginner that has no experience with the linux kernel.

 HCD stands for host controller driver which is defined at the [CSUD git page](https://github.com/Chadderz121/csud).
 HCD is the name of one of the components of the CSUD software.